-Nonresidential building construction and renovation activity, as reported by the federal government, declined over the three year period of 2001 to 2003 and has expanded moderately during 2004 and 2005, and was strong during 2006 and 2007.
-During the decline and through 2003, we responded to market challenges by pursuing work in sectors less affected by this downturn, such as government, educational, and healthcare facilities, and by establishing marketing initiatives that take advantage of our size and range of expertise.
+Nonresidential building construction and renovation activity, as reported by the federal government, declined over the three-year period of 2001 to 2003 and has expanded moderately during

+2004 and 2005, and was strong during 2006 through 2008.
+During the decline and through 2003, we responded to market challenges by pursuing work in sectors less affected by this downturn, such as government, educational, and health care facilities, and by establishing marketing initiatives that take advantage of our size and range of expertise.
 We also responded to declining gross profits over those years by reducing our selling, general, and administrative expenses, and our indirect project and service overhead costs.
 We believe our efforts in these areas partially offset the decline in our profitability over that period.
 We have experienced notable improvements in both industry activity as well as our own results since 2004, as discussed further under "Results of Operations" below.

-As a result of our sale of certain assets and our continued strong emphasis on cash flow, our debt outstanding under our revolving credit facility is now zero, and we have substantial uncommitted cash balances, as discussed further in "Liquidity and Capital Resources" below.
-On February 20, 2007, we put a new credit facility in place with considerably less restrictive terms than those of our previous facilities.
-In addition, we have a second surety to further support our bonding needs, and we believe our relationships with the surety markets are positive in light of our strong current results and financial position.
-We have generated positive free cash flow in each of the last nine calendar years and will continue our emphasis in this area.
+As a result of our continued strong emphasis on cash flow, our debt outstanding under our revolving credit facility is zero, and we have substantial uncommitted cash balances, as discussed further in "Liquidity and Capital Resources" below.
+We have a credit facility in place with considerably less restrictive terms than those of our previous facilities; this facility does not expire until February 2012.
+We have a second surety to further support our bonding needs, and we believe our relationships with the surety markets are positive in light of our strong current results and financial position.
+We have generated positive free cash flow in each of the last ten calendar years and will continue our emphasis in this area.
 We believe that the relative size and strength of our balance sheet and surety support as compared to most companies in our industry represent competitive advantages for us.

-As discussed at greater length in "Results of Operations" below, we have seen increased activity levels in our industry since 2004.
+As discussed at greater length in "Results of Operations" below, we have seen increased activity levels in our industry since 2004 until the present.
 We expect price competition to continue to be strong, as local and regional competitors respond cautiously to changing conditions.
 We will continue our efforts to find the more active sectors in our markets, and to increase our regional and national account business.
-However, our primary emphasis for 2008 will be on internal execution and margins, rather than on revenue growth.
+Our primary emphasis for 2009 will be on execution and cost control, rather than on growth.
 We plan to continue our involvement in multi-family work; however, we have decided to focus a portion of our resources away from this work and we expect that as a result, the portion of our work that is multi-family will diminish somewhat in the future.
 In addition to the work we have done on our underperforming units, we have increased our focus on project qualification, estimating, pricing and management, and on service performance.
-This focus includes significant increases in unit level training.